linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 30.10.2024
+- Topic: Independent Communities
+- Directory: /posts/2024/October/30
+- Description: ``` Imagine your own social network, 💻 decentralized, independent, and totally under your control! 🚀 With Web4, we’re building a community that’s free from algorithms and ads. 🌐✨ Ready to join? #Web4 #YourCommunity #Decentralized #Independent #SocialNetworkRevolution 💬💡 ```

 ### 29.10.2024
 - Topic: Build Your Social Network
 - Directory: /posts/2024/October/29